Package Leaflet: Information for the Patient

 Spain: MONTEK

-The complete technical file of Montek 10-40 GBq radionuclide generator is included in the product packaging, with the aim of providing healthcare professionals with additional scientific and practical information on the administration and use of this radiopharmaceutical.
+The complete technical data sheet for Montek 10-40 GBq Radionuclide Generator is included in the product packaging, with the aim of providing healthcare professionals with additional scientific and practical information on the administration and use of this radiopharmaceutical.